Legislation: Need to Know

 Whether you are in-scope or out of scope

-- ‘Agency workers’ supplied through temporary work agencies (TWAs), even if they supply their services through umbrella.
-These workers normally work under the end-client’s direction or supervision.
+- Workers are in-scope and entitled to equal treatment if they are supplied through temporary work agencies (TWAs), even if they supply their services through a payroll umbrella company.
+These workers invariably work under the end-client’s direction or supervision.

 In these cases, the end-client and the umbrella company have a duty to ensure that these workers receive comparable pay and employment rights to comparable permanent employees of the end-client.

-- Workers that operate through umbrella companies using the Full (or permanent) Employment Model (known as the Swedish Derogation Model).
+- Workers are out of scope and not entitled to equal treatment if they operate through a payroll umbrella company using the Full (or permanent) Employment Model, known as the Swedish Derogation Model (see below).
 These workers are out of scope for equal pay treatment, but they remain entitled to equal treatment for rest breaks, holidays etc.

 In these cases, neither the end-client nor the umbrella company has a duty to ensure that these workers receive comparable pay, or employment rights comparable to those of permanent employees of the end-client.